New Deutsche Bank CEO delays overhaul, warns staff to behave

 In its investment bank, Deutsche has said it wants to reduce activities in commodities, interest rate repurchase agreements and derivatives including credit default swaps.

 In April, the group's management outlined a new strategic roadmap for 2020.
-The plan, criticised by investors as short on substance, calls for selling the separately-branded Postbank DPBGn.DE chain, slashing some 4.7 billion euros (3.32 billion pounds) in costs, closing some 200 retail branches, and carving some 150 billion euros from the investment bank’s balance sheet.
+The plan, criticised by investors as short on substance, calls for selling the separately-branded Postbank DPBGn.DE chain, slashing some 4.7 billion euros ($5.2 billion) in costs, closing some 200 retail branches, and carving some 150 billion euros from the investment bank’s balance sheet.

 Cryan affirmed plans to sell Postbank as quickly and effectively as possible.